WHAT IS RABBIT HAEMORRHAGIC DISEASE?

 - RHDV2 which was first isolated in 2010 in France

-RHDV/RHDVa may cause death of most or all the rabbits (80–90% lethality) whereas a variable rate of mortality is observed in rabbits infected by RHDV2 (from 5 to 70%).
-The rabbit haemorrhagic disease, independently from the causative strain, has caused reduction in some wild and domestic rabbit populations, especially when it is first introduced into the rabbit population.
+RHDV/RHDVa may cause the death of most or all the rabbits (80–90% lethality) whereas a variable rate of mortality is observed in rabbits infected by RHDV2 (from 5 to 70%).
+The rabbit hemorrhagic disease, independently from the causative strain, has caused a reduction in some wild and domestic rabbit populations, especially when it is first introduced into the rabbit population.

-Rabbit Haemorrhagic Disease spreads readily and the virus is resistant to most common disinfectant.
-The strains RHDV and RHDVa commonly affect adult rabbit populations with high fatality while its presentation in the juvenile population is subclinical.
+Rabbit Haemorrhagic Disease spreads readily and the virus is resistant to the most common disinfectant.
+The strains RHDV and RHDVa commonly affect adult rabbit populations with high fatality while their presence in the juvenile population is subclinical.

 HOW IS RABBIT HAEMORRHAGIC DISEASE TRANSMITTED?

-Rabbit Haemorrhagic Disease is mainly transmitted by the direct contact with infected animals through the oral, nasal or conjunctival routes.
+Rabbit Haemorrhagic Disease is mainly transmitted by direct contact with infected animals through the oral, nasal, or conjunctival routes.
 Exposure to an infected carcass or hair from an infected animal.
-Fomites, including contaminated food, bedding and water.
+Fomites, including contaminated food, bedding, and water.

 WHAT DO YOU SEE IN RABBITS WITH RABBIT HAEMORRHAGIC DISEASED/CLINICAL SIGNS

-Rabbit haemorrhagic disease has a quick onset with an incubation period of about 1- 5 days.
-Depending on the factors such as the strain of the virus, immune system of the rabbit etc rabbit haemorrhagic disease can present as peracute , acute and chronic.
-The rabbits die within the shortest possible time without showing any significant sign.
+Rabbit hemorrhagic disease has a quick onset with an incubation period of about 1- 5 days.
+Depending on the factors such as the strain of the virus, immune system of the rabbit, etc rabbit hemorrhagic disease can present as peracute, acute, and chronic.
+The rabbits die within the shortest possible time without showing any significant signs.
 This makes it difficult to identify major signs prior to death.
 The commonest thing seen is the sudden death in the rabbits.
 The other signs that may be identified in acute and chronic forms include fever, inappetence, weakness, respiratory problems, nervous problems, liver problems followed by death.
 The lactating or nursing rabbits often die faster than the other age groups.

-A rabbit farm in Accra, Ghana that has being in the rabbit farming business for about two years called to report of sudden deaths in the rabbits on 10th october,2020.
+A rabbit farm in Accra, Ghana that has been in the rabbit farming business for about two years called to report sudden deaths in the rabbits on 10th October 2020.

-A buyer who is noted to be moving from rabbitry to rabbitry to buy rabbits visited this rabbit farm as usual to buy some rabbits about 3 days before this outbreak.
+A buyer who is noted to be moving from rabbitry to rabbitry to buy rabbits visited this rabbit farm, as usual, to buy some rabbits about 3 days before this outbreak.
 Unfortunately, he was allowed into the rabbitry without following the biosecurity protocol.
 There has not been any history of sudden death on the farm apart from that recorded about a year ago which was due to rapid change of feed.
-There was also a heavy rainfall the day before this outbreak.
+There was also heavy rainfall the day before this outbreak.

 PHYSICAL EXAMINATION /POST MORTEM FINDINGS